 - We give all of our students the chance for an international experience with #DMUglobal, which could add a career-enhancing international skill or experience to your CV

 Negotiated projects, competitions and industry projects (such as the Young Creatives Network) alongside specialist options help develop your personal creative, academic and practical skills and achieve your potential.

 You will work on a series of major personal projects to build your portfolio and professional skills.
-You will also undertake live design briefs from industry and participate in national and international competitions such as the International Society of Typographic Designers.
+You will also undertake live design briefs from industry and participate in national and international competitions such as the Starpack Awards.
 You will get a unique opportunity to experience what it takes to be a successful graphic designer and graduate with a portfolio demonstrating your capabilities and talents.

 Teaching staff are practising designers with a range of experience.
 They have close industry links allowing you to spend time working with professional clients, such as the Design Society.
 You will also have the opportunity to gain ownership of significant parts of the course on the Gurus and Grasshoppers mentoring scheme, where final year students mentor new students.